Lemang: Distribution and traditions

-In Indonesia, lemang is associated with Minangkabau tradition of West Sumatra.
+In Indonesia, Lemang is associated with Minangkabau tradition of West Sumatra.
 Nevertheless, rice cooking method using bamboo tubes is widespread in the region, including Brunei, Minahasa, Dayak and Orang Asli tribes.
 The Minahasan version of this dish is known as Nasi Jaha, which is cooked in the same method.

 In Minangkabau tradition, lemang making is called Malamang.
 Lemang is incomplete if it is not eaten together with tapai, so they are likened to a man and a woman by Minang people.
 Lemang itself describes the togetherness of Minang people because its making process is always done together.
 There are several taboos that must be obeyed in making lemang and tapai.
 Lemang are also used as gifts when visiting other people’s homes, for example, when visiting in-laws or manjapuik marapulai ceremony.
 However, there is no symbolic meaning behind the obligatory existence of lemang at traditional ceremonies.
 On the other hand, lemang and tapai are famous for their unique taste produced by the chemical components in their ingredients.
 In this article, the origin of lemang and tapai, the philosophy and presentation of lemang in the traditions of the Minangkabau people, and the flavor features of lemang and tapai from a scientific perspective are discussed.

 Iban people usually prepare lemang for celebrations such as the harvest festival of Hari Gawai, lemang is usually eaten with meat dishes such as chicken curry.
 The cooking process used in making lemang for many different meats, also known as pansoh or pansuh by indigenous Dayak communities.

+In Kerinci Regency, Jambi, lemang is cooked inside nepenthes and the dish is called lemang kantong semar.

+Similar Dishes

+In the Philippines, particularly in Pangasinan, there is a similar dish called binungey.
+The process is similar to lemang, but the bamboo tubes are shorter, and there is no banana leaf lining.